marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lle.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LLE, lexical comparison of strings, string, comparison

 .. _lle:

-.. index:: LLE

-.. index:: lexical comparison of strings

-.. index:: string, comparison

 LLE --- Lexical less than or equal
 **********************************